jrodewig/wanderahead.github.io/_posts/2025-04-02-new-bern-one-of-north-carolinas-best-small-towns.md

   loading="lazy"
 />

-You can’t visit New Bern without getting out on the water.
+You can't visit New Bern without getting out on the water.
 Positioned at the meeting point of two rivers, the city is defined by its aquatic surroundings.
 Paddleboarding, kayaking, boating, fishing  —  the options are endless, but a guided cruise stands out as an accessible and engaging way to take it all in.
-It’s straightforward and informative: just show up, and let the captain handle the rest.
+It's straightforward and informative: just show up, and let the captain handle the rest.

 Book a two-hour cruise with [Anchors Up Marine Solutions](https://www.anchorsupms.com/) to navigate the mighty Neuse River, the quieter Trent River, and even Brices Creek.
 On one tour, Capt.
-Matthew Gotz, a USCG Master, shared a wealth of insights, explaining the “Neuse River mustache,” pointing out turtles and wildlife, showcasing multimillion-dollar waterfront properties, and recounting the tale of America’s first registered nurse and her obscure link to “Brad’s Drink.”
+Matthew Gotz, a USCG Master, shared a wealth of insights, explaining the "Neuse River mustache," pointing out turtles and wildlife, showcasing multimillion-dollar waterfront properties, and recounting the tale of America's first registered nurse and her obscure link to "Brad's Drink."

 The 22-foot covered boat seats up to six and can be enclosed if the weather turns chilly.
 Morning, afternoon, and sunset tours run daily — opt for the sunset